Coffee and Cream Cinnamon Rolls

 Instructions

-• Meanwhile dissolve the coffee granules in the milk and set aside.
+• Meanwhile dissolve the 1 Tablespoon instant coffee granules in the 1 cup milk and set aside.

-• Add the coffee milk, butter, salt and 1/2 cup of sugar to the potatoes.
+• Add the coffee milk, 4 Tablespoons butter, ½ teaspoon salt and ½ cup granulated sugar to the potatoes.
 Stir and warm over low heat until warmed through.

 • Butter a large mixing bowl and set aside.

 • Place the warm potato mixture in the bowl of your mixer.
-Stir in the egg, vanilla, and yeast mixture.
+Stir in the 1 egg, 1 teaspoon vanilla extract, and yeast mixture.

 • Turn the dough into the buttered bowl, be sure to scrape all that goodness off of the mixer bowl and hook.
 Cover and allow to rise to at least double its size, about an hour or an hour and a half.